isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-quick-generate-panel.md

+---
+title: Use Quick Generate panel
+description: Learn how to Use Quick Generate panel
+---

 # Use Quick Generate panel to generate and view output {#id22AKE050F5L}

 AEM Guides provides a **Quick Generate** panel integrated inside the Web Editor.
 This panel allows you to simultaneously generate the output for the output presets created for a DITA map.
 You can generate the output for one or more presets, or all presets created for a DITA map.
 You can also use the **Quick Generate** panel to later view the output generated for the presets.